THE ALLIANCE STRUCTURE IN A COLLECTIVE IMPACT FRAMEWORK

 COLLECTIVE IMPACT COMPONENT #5: SHARED MEASUREMENT

-The Alliance cultivates shared measurement approaches that strengthen the case for investment in a critical early childhood program and service.
-As one of these approaches, the Alliance uses the accepted methodology of Results Based Accountability (RBA) to convey how Vermonters are “better off” because of public funding.
-The Alliance staff, lead organizations, and members work together to identify specific data points to “tell a compelling advocacy story,” that can be used to craft talking points and testimony.
+The Alliance cultivates shared measurement approaches that strengthen the case for investment in critical early childhood programs and services.
+The Alliance staff, lead organizations, and members work together to identify specific data points to tell compelling advocacy stories that can be used to craft talking points and testimony.

-The Alliance supports organizations that source data, such as Building Bright Futures’ Vermont Insights website and Voices for Vermont’s Children’s “KIDS COUNT” Data Book.
+The Alliance supports organizations that source data that supports advocacy, such as Building Bright Futures’ Early Childhood Data and Policy Center and Voices for Vermont’s Children’s “KIDS COUNT” Data Book.